Handel Sheet Music and Biography

-George Frideric Handel is regarded as one of the greatest composers of the late Baroque era.
-His most famous works are The Messiah, Water Music Suites, Music for the Royal Fireworks and the Arrival of the Queen of Sheba.
+George Frideric Handel is regarded as one of the greatest composers of the late Baroque era and we have many arrangements of Handel sheet music on music-scores.com These include The Messiah, Water Music Suites, Music for the Royal Fireworks, and the Arrival of the Queen of Sheba.

-Handel headed north to Hamburg and joined the opera orchestra, then between the years of 1706-1710 he traveled around Italy where he met some pretty famous musicians such as Arcangello Corelli and Alessandro Scarlatti.
+Handel headed north to Hamburg and joined the opera orchestra, then between the years of 1706-1710, he traveled around Italy where he met some pretty famous musicians such as Arcangello Corelli, Alessandro Scarlatti, and his son Domenico Scarlatti.

-Despite having a great wealth (circa) £20,000 at the time of his death, Handel wasn’t always in great shape financially and was threatened with debtors’ prison in his mid fifties….
-Instead he headed over to Ireland for a sabbatical.
-Here he wrote the Messiah in just twenty four days… Maybe we should all take note here… it’s time for a sabbatical!
+Despite having a great wealth (circa) of £20,000 at the time of his death, Handel wasn’t always in great shape financially and was threatened with debtors’ prison in his mid-fifties….
+Instead, he headed over to Ireland for a sabbatical.
+Here he wrote The Messiah in just twenty-four days… Maybe we should all take note here… it’s time for a sabbatical!

 When being congratulated on providing audiences with such fine entertainment, he supposedly replied: ‘I should be sorry if I only entertained them.
 For I wished to make them better.’”

 Handel Sheet Music Downloads and Further Reading

 We have a large selection of George Handel sheet music in PDF format for you to download.

 For further reading and more information about this great composer take a look at GFHandel.org, The Handel Institute, and The London Handel Festival.